-A prior KPMG survey2 showed that the board's involvement in strategy has increased in the last three years, and that is supported by this latest pulse survey, but from a board-talent perspective.
-Given the demands of today's business and risk environment-not to mention increasing scrutiny by investors, regulators, and the media-it comes as no surprise that a critical priority for boards today especially in Nigeria is "business model disruption and competitive threats" followed by alignment of boardroom talent with company strategy, both for the short-term and the long-term as the company's strategy evolves.
+A prior KPMG survey showed that the board's involvement in strategy has increased in the last three years, and that is supported by this latest pulse survey, but from a board-talent perspective.
+Given the demands of today's business and risk environment-not to mention increasing scrutiny by investors, regulators, and the media-it comes as no surprise that a critical priority for boards today is to align boardroom talent with company strategy, both for the short-term and the long-term as the company's strategy evolves.
+The directors we interviewed agreed.
 As one board member told us, "Whether it's addressing a gap around technology or finding people who have international experience, talent needs to be part of the strategy discussion."
 Another said, "Strategy is the number one reason that boards are looking at their skill sets and composition.
 Where are the board's gaps in relation to the company's strategy?"

-A substantial number of respondents, both globally and in Nigeria cited the need for greater diversity in backgrounds and perspectives.
+More than half of those polled cited the need for greater diversity in backgrounds and perspectives.
 One director noted, "Diversity in terms of the 'background' of board members is important, both in terms of technical knowledge or specialty and in terms of business knowledge and international experience."
 Survey respondents identified several other reasons for this intense focus on board composition, including the need for directors with an understanding of the competitive environment, the pace of technology change, and the potential disruptors of the company's business model.
 One board member told us, technology is "about staying competitive," and finding directors with "seasoned business experience and an understanding of technology is a real challenge."